 To help lighten the load on proctors, please do the following when you arrive for the quiz:

 - Sit at an open terminal and put your photo ID on your desk.

 - Once your proctor gives you your quiz, immediately fill in your name, your TA's name, and your instructor's name in ink.

 - You may then start working immediately.

 Your quiz time is based on the discussion section in which you are officially enrolled.
-For Summer Session II, the Math 18 quiz will be held in APM B349 on Thursday, September 7th, at the times listed below:
+This fall, the Math 18 quiz will be held

 If you have any questions about the MATLAB quiz or the alternate quiz times, please email the Senior MATLAB TA.